lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 Rendering a volumetric dataset is a computationally intensive task.
 If is nthe size of the volume on all three dimensions and we visit every voxel once during a projection, the complexity of volume rendering is $O(n^3)$.
-Even a highly optimized software algorithm will have great difficulty projecting a moderately sized volume of or512512512approximately´´ 134 million voxels at interactive rates.
+Even a highly optimized software algorithm will have great difficulty projecting a moderately sized volume of or $512 \times 512 \times 512$ approximately 134 million voxels at interactive rates.
 If every voxel in the volume contributes in some way to the final image and we are unwilling to compromise image quality, our options for efficiency improvements are limited.
 However, it has been